 point, line, and area data to Google Maps and make a publicly viewable map mashup.
 You can also link text, photos, and movies to these locations.
 You may work in groups or on your own (groups need to do more substantial projects).
 You may,

 2) You need a Gmail Account

-You can use My Maps with your OWU Google account, but I strongly suggest (if you are working in a group) that you create a new account.
+You can use your OWU Google account, but I strongly suggest (if you are working in a group) that you create a new account.
 That way you can all share the